seanohue/solace-assignment/DISCUSSION.md

 - [ ] Pagination, search and filtering should be represented in the URL potentially, or there could be a way to have a permalink to a specific page of results.
 - [ ] Ideally there are unit/integration tests for the frontend and backend.

+## Conclusion

+I did not get to all of the UI/UX improvements I would have liked, nor did I address perf, accessibility, or tech debt besides some minor pagination and form improvements.
+There is a lot to be done here, such as bringing in a form library, adding tests, etc.

+That said, this was a good way to spend 2+ hours, I practiced Pomodoro quite a bit, and learned a little more about Tailwind and Next.js.
+I'm happy with the progress I made and I'm looking forward to hearing back from the team at Solace!